-The default choice is no which means only the other languages will have the language name in URL as a subdirectory.
-We recommend leaving this setting as-is for best SEO.
+The default choice is no which means only the other languages will have the language name in the URL as a subdirectory.
+We recommend leaving this setting as-is for WordPress SEO.

 Next, you need to choose whether you want to use Google Translate for automatic translations.
 The default choice is ‘No’, but you can change that if you would like to use Google Translate.

 You will need to provide a Google Translate API key in the next option.
 You will find a link under the option which will show you instructions on how to get one.